 We have three non-consolidated joint ventures-Shanghai Hutchison Pharmaceuticals, Hutchison Baiyunshan and Nutrition Science Partners.
 The following selected consolidated income and cash flow data of each such joint venture for the years ended December 31, 2016, 2015 and 2014 and the following selected consolidated statements of financial position of each such joint venture as of December 31, 2016 and 2015 have been derived from their respective audited consolidated financial statements, which were prepared in accordance with IFRS as issued by the IASB and are included elsewhere in this annual report.
 You should read this data together with such consolidated financial statements of our non-consolidated joint ventures and the related notes and Item 5 "Operating and Financial Review and Prospects."
-The following selected consolidated financial data for the year ended December 31, 2013 and as of December 31, 2014 have been derived from their respective audited consolidated financial statements, which were prepared in accordance financial statements of our non-consolidated financial data for the year ended December 31, 2013 and as of December 31, 2014 have been derived from their respective audited consolidated financial statements, which were prepared in accordance with IFRS as issued by the IASB and are not included in this annual report.
+The following selected consolidated financial data for the year ended December 31, 2013 and as of December 31, 2014 have been derived from their respective audited consolidated financial statements, which were prepared in accordance with IFRS as issued by the IASB and are not included in this annual report.
 The historical results of our joint ventures for any prior period are not necessarily indicative of results to be expected in any future periods.

 Year Ended December 31,

-2016 2015 016 2015 2015 20 2014 2013
+2016 2015 2014 2013

 (in thousands)

 Comprehensive income and cash flow data:

 Revenue \$ 222,368 \$ 181,140 \$ 154,703 \$ 138,160

 Profit for the year \$ 120,499 \$ 31,307 \$ 26,402 \$ 22,424

 Dividend paid to equity holders \$ (55,057) \$ (6,410) \$ (19,077) \$ (17,162)